pondsthlm/hosted-trend-report/README.md

 Environment variables have the highest priority: `requestLogging=true node .`

 This setup makes it easy to run a service locally using production config and just override a selected few properties.
 This is very useful when doing performance testing etc. It keeps the need to introduce more and more environments in check.

-# Shared code

-This is a sore point in the current setup for which there are several alternatives each with their pros and cons:

-1. Copy paste code (current situation): No hard dependencies between projects but lots of manual administration when code changes.
-Code can diverge into many branches which can be hard to maintain.
-2. Extract common code to private npm modules: Requires us to either setup a private npm repository or buy such a service.
-Requires every environment to have special configuration to use the private npm repository.
-Npm modules can also be hosted in an S3-bucket with a secret url.
-This was done at Viaplay and it wasn't pretty.
-3. Extract common code to public npm modules: Most of our common code is fairly generic (logging, configuration, cacheBusting) and could be turned into real open source modules.

 # Testing